 Once your skin has healed, you will experience a more radiant complexion, smoother skin, and the softening of fine lines.
 The results of a chemical peel are generally long lasting, and proper sun protection and skincare can help maintain your rejuvenated appearance.

+These treatments can provide dramatic results, but are not without potentially severe side effects and should only be done by very experienced physicians.
+Chemical peels can be done to address fine lines, discoloration, scarring, and deep wrinkles.
+Different levels of peel are used to treat various concerns, so an examination of your skin during your consultation will be necessary.
 To find out what kind of chemical peel may be appropriate for your skin concerns, call Park Avenue Medical Spa at 914-730-3333 or fill out our online form to schedule a consultation.*